 Andréa Becker, PhD

-I’m currently a postdoctoral researcher at the University of California, San Francisco in the research program Advancing New Standards in Reproductive Health (ANSIRH).
+I’m an assistant professor of Sociology at Hunter College where I teach Medical Sociology and Sociology of the Family.
+Previously, I was a postdoctoral researcher at the University of California, San Francisco in the research program Advancing New Standards in Reproductive Health (ANSIRH).

 I think and write about the way gender, culture, and race shape our experiences with healthcare with a special interest in reproductive health and technologies.
 I’m especially interested in “contested medical practices,” or elements of medicine culturally deemed controversial.
-The majority of my work focuses on abortion and contraception.
+Much of my research centers on abortion and contraception.

 Bylines include The New York Times, Slate, The Washington Post, Vox, and more.
 You’ll find a selection of my work here.
-I’m available for new assignment and media inquiries.
+I’m available for new assignments, media inquiries, and radio/podcast interviews.

 Contact Me: